1.1 Character Creation

 As you earn passive points and increase the allotment of these points within the passive trees you unlock skills that you can then use.

-Every build has a maximum of 5 skills they can specialize in with each skill having its own customizable skill tree.
-There are 20 skill points that can be allocated within each skill tree with these skill points being gained through earning experience.
-All specialized skills gain experience at the same time and, depending on their current level, they may also receive accelerated experience gain.
-Specialized skills are not permanent, allowing for a skill to be re-specialized and a new skill to be selected in its place.
+Each character has a total of 5 skill specialization slots that are unlocked at levels 4, 8, 20, 35, and 50.
+Every skill has a customizable skill tree that is accessible once specialized.
+There are 20 skill points that can be allocated within each skill tree with these skill points being gained through earning experience by killing enemies or completing missions.
+All specialized skills gain experience at the same time and, depending on their current level, may also receive accelerated experience gain.

 As your character level increases so will your Minimum Skill Level.
 The minimum skill level dictates how many skill points your skills start with when you specialize in them and how many skill points will be retained when de-leveling a skill.

 Specialized skills are not permanent and can have their skill trees altered or replaced for a different skill.
 Removing individual skill points of your choosing will reduce a skill’s level by 1 if above your minimum skill level.
 You then level up the skill as normal to spend these skill points again.
 De-specializing a skill will remove all skill points and experience from the skill, and allow you to specialize in another skill to take its place.
 The new skill will start at your minimum skill level.